By Nancy Cope

 While trying a new diet for your dog, do not let them have anything that could trigger his allergy.
 This means treats, rawhide chews and more.
 Just let them eat their new food and drink water.
 If the symptoms subside, you will know you have hit upon the answer.
 However, you might find as we said before that you have to try a new combination.

-It usually takes at least 3 weeks for a dog to respond to any new diet.
+It usually takes at least three weeks for a dog to respond to any new diet.
 However, it can take as long as 12 weeks.
 So give your dog enough time to adjust, so you can see the full effect of changing food.
 Just check with your veterinarian, to be sure that all the nutrients are included that your dog needs no matter what food you choose.

 Do not assume if your dog is scratching an excessive amount, it is nothing.
 There is a root cause for this type of scratching.
 It could be food allergies.